rodriggj/aws-devops-pro/config_mgmt/cloudformation/readme.md

 10. The next redirect shows a dashboard for CloudFormation.
 You can see that the stack is now being created.
 11. Click through tabs to see what is avaialble via AWS to display the resulting output.
 View the implmentation on the EC2 tab, and in the `Cloud Formation Designer`.

+### What did you learn:
+1. You learned that deployments of infrastructure can be automated as Infrastructure as Code (IaC).
+In this case we created a `.yaml` file, that contains the configuration that Cloud Formation can read to create IaC.

+> NOTE: There are other types of config file formats that will do the same thing as `.yaml`.
+Examples include Terraform, Ansible, Chef, etc.

+2. You learned that deployment of AWS resources always involves mulitple AWS services that are combined to execute a task.
+    1. `AWS S3` (hosts the config file)
+    2. You saw `AWS EC2` (the deployed resource)
+    3. You saw `AWS Cost Calculator` (shows the anticipated monthly cost)
+    4. You saw `Cloud Formation` and `Designer` (shows the assets being deployed)
+    5. You saw `AWS IAM` (Provisions roles and permissions to allow resources to be created)

+3. You learned that there are ways to leverage reuse in resource deployment.
+The `.yaml` file can be `configuration controlled` into a `gold copy` that implements standards, best practice, reuse, etc. etc. in an automated way A benefit that doesn't exist in manual on-prem deployments.

+4. You learned that WAF can be applied to the template.
+Tenants of Cost, Operational Effictivenss, Performance, Reliability, Security can all be found in implementing resources like this.